supercooper64/Yoshis-Adventure/README.md

 - The original game's NPCs are replaced with blue, red and purple Yoshis, referencing the different colored Links in the Zelda line of games (the enemies are not changed).

-- Music now changes when going to the boss, rather than being the same Forest theme for that level.
+- Music now changes when going to the boss, rather than being the same Forest theme for that area.

 - The boss door is locked, not allowing Yoshi to go outside of the room.